brbfreitas/website-academic/content/cv/conferences.md

 # Order that this section appears on the page.
 weight: 120

-title: International symposia and conferences
+title: 'International symposia and conferences'
 subtitle: ''

 content:
   # Page type to display.
 E.g. post, talk, publication...
-  page_type: publication
+  page_type: blank
   # Choose how much pages you would like to display (0 = all pages)
   count: 0
   # Choose how many pages you would like to offset by